Logo, MacQueen's Quinterly

 Bellevue, WA (2006)

 Clare also served as Webmaster and Associate Editor for Serving House Journal (SHJ) from its inception in January 2010 through its retirement in May 2018 after publishing 18 issues.
-During the years of its active publication, SHJ was ranked by Web del Sol as among the Top 50 Literary Magazines.
+During the years of its publication, SHJ was ranked by Web del Sol as among the Top 50 Literary Magazines.

 Tara L. Masih, award-winning editor and author of books such as Field Guide to Writing Flash Fiction and My Real Name is Hanna (among others), founded The Best Small Fictions (BSF) anthology series in 2014.